FrankMeijering/ThermalAnalysis/README.md

 ## Overview of folders
 - ESATAN: folder use to store thermal simulations made with ESATAN-TMS.
 Only used for verification purposes.
 - FUNcubeData: folder with FUNcube-1 flight data.
 Only used for validation purposes.
 - SensitivityAnalysis: folder which is used as a default to store results from any sensitivity analyses performed.
 The stored files are Python Pickle files, and contain NodalModel objects that have been solved, i.e., that contain simulation results.
+For the FUNcube-1 sensitivities, an example is given for the absorptivity 'ABS'.
+The other sensitivities can be created with SensitivityAnalysis.py, by running the examples at the bottom of the code.